 Disclaimer: Everything Twilight-related belongs to the Queen of Forks, Stephenie Meyer.
-I am just an enamored writer who really wanted to play with some of her sparkly toys.
+I am just an enamored writer who wanted to play with her sparkly toys.
 No copyright infringement intended.

 Chapter 1: The End?